 Have you ever wondered why some people seem to get all the breaks?
-They have the perfect spouse, the rich parents, the ideal job or business, the big beautiful home, and the nice car.
+They have the perfect spouse, rich parents, the ideal job or business, a big, beautiful home, and a nice car.
 Everything seems to be going their way.

-30 years ago when I married my wife Joy, she said one of the first things she was going to teach her children is that life is not fair.
+Thirty years ago, when I married my wife Joy, she said one of the first things she was going to teach her children is that life is not fair.
 Like many children coming from broken homes, she grew up in an unhealthy environment and life wasn’t fair.

 Why do some people get all the breaks?